Last updated on June 14th, 2025 at 06:41 am

 Pros and Cons

-Pros: Valuable in various industries, the development of soft skills is essential for leadership.
+Pros: Valuable in various industries, developing soft skills is essential for effective leadership.

 Cons: May require additional certifications or experience for specific leadership roles.